lski/lski-request/README.md

 lski.request.send(url, type, dataToSend, optionsToOverride);
 ```

-The response returned is an object containing the following properties: __NB__ There is an option 'dataOnly' that if set to true will only the data instead of the following object
+The response returned is an object containing the following properties: *__NB__ There is an option 'dataOnly' that if set to true will only return the data instead of the following object*

 - data: The data returned from the request as a string
 - options: The options used for this specific request combined from the global